 Holding the promise to improved health care

 Electronic health records (EHRs) hold the promise to improve primary health care for millions of patients.
-However, enhancing current EHR functionality is needed to better support primary care clinicians and patients, according to a recent article.
+However, enhancing current EHR functionality is needed to better support primary care clinicians and patients, according to a recent article in the Journal of American Medical Informatics Association.